• Skip to primary navigation

 So I found a way to deck my halls for free.

-All of us have wrapping paper and all of us have frames.
-This is a craft you that you're not going to want to miss!
+All of us have Christmas wrapping paper and gift bags.
+And most of us also have frames.
+This is a craft you that you’re not going to want to miss!

 I wanted something new this year, but didn't quite have the budget to go out and buy new artwork for my walls.

-Here is a simple way to create new artwork using items you already have on hand.
+Here is a super simple way to create new wall art using items you already have on hand.

 Let's start with what you'll need.